intel-iot-devkit/how-to-code-samples/README.md

 From this exercise, developers will learn how to:
 - Connect the Intel® Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.
 - Interface with the Intel® Edison platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.
-- Run this code sample in Eclipse IoT Edition, an IDE for creating new applications that interact with sensors, actuators, and so on, enabling you to get a quick start on developing software for your Intel® Edison or Galileo board.
+- Run this code sample in Eclipse* IoT Edition, an IDE for creating new applications that interact with sensors, actuators, and so on, enabling you to get a quick start on developing software for your Intel® Edison or Galileo board.
 - Set up a web application server to set the lighting system time and store this data using Azure Redis Cache* from Microsoft* Azure* or Redis Store* from IBM* Bluemix*, both cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.
 - Invoke the services of the Twilio* API for sending SMS messages.

-## What It Is
+## What it is

 Using an Intel® Edison board, this project lets you create a automatic plant lighting monitor system that:
 - checks if a separate automated lighting system is turning on and off based on a configurable schedule, by using a light sensor;